 - If you would prefer to talk to someone, or you have any special wording requests, then please contact our Donations Manager, Karen Lowe, on +44 (0) 1986 874422 or contact us via email or post

 - For a collection at a funeral or memorial service we are very happy to provide information to display at the service and will liaise with the undertakers and acknowledge as appropriate.

 - An online fundraising page allows friends and family to donate and leave comments and memories of your loved one.
 They are also very useful if you request charity donations as an alternative to floral tributes.
 They are quick to set up and the money raised will automatically be passed on to WLT.
 If you have any questions please do not hesitate to get in touch.
 Some memorial websites, such as MuchLoved, also accept online donations to charity.

-- If you wish to make a donation to create a named reserve area (usually of £10,000 or over) then please contact Viv Burton on VBurton@worldlandtrust.org or by calling the WLT offices and we will be very happy to help you find a suitable location.
+- If you wish to make a donation to create a named reserve area (usually donations of £10,000 or more) then please contact Viv Burton on VBurton@worldlandtrust.org or by calling the WLT offices and we will be very happy to help you find a suitable location.